JamesArk/elastic-fleet-api-only/guide.md

 -noenc -subj "/C=PT/ST=Lisbon/L=Lisbon/O=Marionete/OU=IT/CN=marionete"
 ```

-Once the CA is created, we can now create certificates and keys for all other services:
+Now that we have our own self signed CA, we can create our own certificates and keys.
+In this guide, we will need the following services: Elasticsearch, Kibana and a Fleet Server.

+Each service will have a pair of key and certificate of their own to authenticate with the other services.

+In the next few steps, ```service``` can take the following values: ```elastic```,```kibana``` and ```fleet-server```.

 - Include the CA certificate we just created:
 ```bash
 mkdir certs && cp ca/ca.crt certs
 ```
-- Generate the key with password
+- Generate the key
 ```bash
 openssl genrsa -out certs/<service>.key 2048
 ```